 CCTV is in operation at Bright’s offices.
 All CCTV footage is captured purely for your security and for the prevention and detection of crime.
 If you’d like to know more, please see our signage, or contact us using the details provided below.

 Our full legal name is Bright Interactive Limited.
 We’re a public limited company incorporated in England and Wales.
-Our registered company number is 03865036 and our registered address is 168 Church Road, Hove, BN3 2DL.
+Our registered company number is 03865036 and our registered address is Ninth Floor, Tower Point, 44 North Road, Brighton, BN1 1YR.

 We are registered with the Information Commissioner’s Office in the UK.
 Our registration number is ZA293316.